Hammania689/Android-Self-Learning/README.md

-# udacity_android_course
+# The Outdate Android Starter Pack
-Getting a feel for android with this course
+Getting a feel for android with these courses and quick apps